Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ## Helpdesk Computer Object Movement

-After the computer was joined to the domain, Helpdesk needed to move the computer object from the default `Computers` container to the correct OU.
+After the computer was joined to the domain, I delegated permissions for Helpdesk to move computer objects from the default `Computers` container to the `Regular` OU.

 The delegated group was: